 - Fans criticized the American version of Who Wants to Be a Millionaire? during its original ABC run when the game was easy enough that a Millionaire was crowned in a matter of months, or even weeks or days.
 The show upped the difficulty of questions when the show moved to syndication (although this was the result of a lower budget) yet the fans still complained about the difficulty which results in droughts of million-dollar wins that can last for years and fans are screaming that difficulty should be lowered.
 All we can say is Be Careful What You Wish For.

-- Conversed in the German book The Story of Mr Sommer.
-The sister of the piano-lessons-taking narrator comments that the Diabelli pieces he has to play are so easy that even people who can't play anything else can play them.
+- In Patrick Süskind's novella The Story of Mr Sommer, the narrator's sister comments that the Diabelli pieces he has to play on the piano are so easy that even people who can't play anything else can play them.

 Live Action TV